Reminder: Before You Click Submit…

 Don’t fall into the trap that electronic communications are informal.
 Pros make these efforts regardless of the mode of communication being used.
 Email, forums, discussion threads, or texts — no matter.

 Anytime you use that business email address, you are representing your business.

 Even if YOU are the Customer

-I use my business email address for everything I do and I am cognizant of that.
+I use my business email address for everything I do, and I am always cognizant that it represents my business.
 When you are on the customer side of the fence, your business email address still represents your business.
-Particularly if you are an irate customer as that will reflect how you communicate when things don’t go your way.
+If you are an irate customer, that will reflect how you communicate when things don’t go your way.

-When upset, especially when upset, you will want to type in a professional manner, albeit with a stern tone, while stating facts and details.
+When upset, especially when upset, you will want to take a deep breath and make sure to type professionally, albeit with a stern tone, while stating facts and details.
 Professionals always do their best to leave emotion out of the message.
-You just never know who your customers (current, future, potential) may be.
+However, you just never know who your customers (current, future, potential) may be.

-When completing form inquiries in regard to services or products for your business needs, that’s where you really need to review your form inputs.
-Be sure your name is properly capitalized and that your email address is correct.
+You need to review your form inputs when you complete form inquiries about services or products for your business needs.
+Be sure your name is capitalized correctly, and your email address is correct.

-Every entry needs to be typed as though you were sending that request through the snail mail on your business’ letterhead.
-You not only want to show what a wonderful customer you are going to be but one who understands how to communicate efficiently as well.
+Every entry needs to be typed as though you were sending that request through snail mail on your business’ letterhead.
+This is because you not only want to show what an outstanding customer you are going to be but one who understands how to communicate efficiently.

 Don’t Get Deleted!

-Even when using webforms, when using your business email address take your time to make sure you are providing the best impression possible.
+When using your business email address, take your time to make sure you are providing the best impression possible with every keystroke.
 No matter if you are making an inquiry as a customer or on behalf of your business.